 The competition for share-of-screen is fierce for apps.
 App retention rates also indicate that most audiences will be churned through within months.
 Odds are high that your app will most likely sit in a dark corner of the App Store: Only the most loyal of your supporters (10% of your general based on the 90-9-1 rule) will download the app.
 Of these users, 70-80% will then delete or relegate the app within 1 month (benchmarks via Localytics).

-Open up your smartphone’s app store and go over to the section where you can download updates to your existing apps.
+But open up your smartphone’s app store and go over to the section where you can download updates to your existing apps.
 Note the version history on whatever updates are available, and note the major changes.
 We’re willing to bet $1 that, for most of your apps, the version number is high and the major changes are detailed and at times even granular (if we’re wrong, there’s an app we can use to pay you).
 Each of these updates comes with an average price of $20k a year for maintenance.

 You might have heard that building your app to be cross-platform will help with some of these costs.
 We won’t be the first to say that the simple cross-platform app is a myth.